reeawnc/cloudflare/playground/ai/README.md

 - **Manage Tools**: Once connected, view and interact with available AI tools.
 - **Send Messages**: Use the input field to send messages and receive AI responses.

+## Generate list of models

+Running `./scripts/fetch-models.ts` will generate the `src/server/models.json` file.
+Populate `scripts/.env` with your Cloudflare API token and account ID before doing so.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.